Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Durham Rangers / The Sherwood Rangers / Sherwood Forest / Pádraig O'Keeffe's Hornpipe (2nd in set Germans on CA) (also as hornpipe) (compare 1st part with 1st part of #395)
+Sherwood Forest / The Sherwood Rangers / Durham Rangers / Pádraig O'Keeffe's Hornpipe (2nd in set Germans on CA) (also as german) (compare 1st part with 1st part of An Comhra Donn #395)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.